hongleileilei/P-2_Charging_Simulation/README.md

 # My Code Design
+## How to Run
+With all libraries installed, we move the taxi data and electricity data into the same folder, named taxi_data.csv and e_bound.
+Then do the following:
+    SOMETHING:my_computer$ python3 my_code.py

 ## Design
 In this project, we want to utilize given NYC yellow taxi data to simulate the smart grid charging algoirthm